 - ½ teaspoon garam masala

 - Stir in the garlic and ginger and cook for one minute.
 Deglaze with tomato puree and add the spices.
-Increase to medium-high heat and cook for 5 minutes.2 teaspoons kosher salt, 1 tablespoon Kashmiri chili powder, 1 teaspoon red chili powder, 1 teaspoon coriander powder, ½ teaspoon turmeric powder
+Increase to medium-high heat and cook for 5 minutes.

-- Add the goat and whole green chilies to the pot, then cover with water.
+- Nestle the goat meat and whole green chilies into the pot, and cover it with water.
 Cook over medium heat for 1-2 hours, until the water evaporates and the goat is tender.

 - Cook low and slow.
 Unlike many recipes, this one has a range for the cooking time.
 The goat and lamb take longer to become tender.